aschneiderman/atom-voice/README.md

 # atom-voice
-Voice commands, snippets, and other parts of my atom set up that are optimized for programming by voice
+Snippets, and other parts of my atom set up that are optimized for programming by voice.
+For my atom vocola voice commands, see atom-voice-vocola